rasfarrf5/weather_app_dagger/README.md

 Features:

-Neat build.gradle with shared dependencies
+Neat build.gradle with shared dependencies.

 Dagger2 with android component.
 Injectable Views and structure to make the app testable and maintanable.

 State management with RxKotlin and Android Components - background-foreground and orientation changes will connect to the ongoing network request.

 Network requests continue in the background - UI is capable of retrieval of the current state when resumed.

 Custom retrofit call factory to handle no connection error in a reactive way.

 Espresso tests with overriden dependencies and MockWebServer.

 Easy debuggable builds.

 ## Languages, libraries and tools used in this project